Install latest release from CRAN:

 The minimal {checkglobals}-package allows to approximately detect global and imported functions or variables from R-source code or R-packages by statically inspecting the internal syntax trees of the code, (i.e. static code analysis).
 The aim of this package is to serve as a fast and light-weight alternative to codetools::findGlobals()

 to check R-packages or R-scripts for missing function imports and/or variable definitions on-the-fly without the need for package installation or code execution.
-The code inspection procedures are implemented using R’s internal C API for efficiency, and no external R-package dependencies are strictly required (only cli is suggested for interactive use).
+The code inspection procedures are implemented using R’s internal C API for efficiency, and no external R-package dependencies are strictly required, only cli and knitr are suggested for interactive use and checking Rmd documents respectively.

 Installation